Last updated: March 14, 2026

 PVT complete trading setup with EMA

-• The Signal: First, we identify a bullish divergence where the price makes a new low but the PVT forms a higher low.
-This is our signal that selling pressure is weakening and the downtrend may be ending.
+• The Signal: First, we identify a bullish divergence where the price makes a new Lower Low (LL) but the PVT forms a Higher Low (HL).
+This is our signal that volume-weighted supply is fading and the downtrend may be exhausting.

-• Entry: After spotting the divergence, wait for price confirmation.
-The entry is triggered only when a candle crosses and closes decisively above the 20 EMA, showing that momentum has officially shifted in your favor.
+• Entry: After spotting the divergence, wait for structural price confirmation.
+The entry is triggered only when a candlestick closes decisively above the 20 EMA.
+A decisive breakout means the actual body of the candle closes clearly above the moving average, not just a temporary wick piercing through it.
+This confirms that momentum has officially shifted in your favor.

-• Stop Loss: A logical stop loss should be placed just below the recent swing low that formed the divergence.
-This ensures that your trade is invalidated and you exit with a small loss if the reversal fails.
+• Stop Loss: A logical stop loss should be placed strictly below the recent swing low that formed the divergence.
+This ensures your trade idea is immediately invalidated and you exit with a small, controlled loss if the reversal fails.

-• Take Profit: An initial profit target can be set at a previous, significant resistance level where sellers previously showed strength.
-For stronger trends, a trader might choose to trail the stop loss to capture a larger portion of the move.
+• Take Profit: An initial profit target can be set at a previous, significant structural resistance level where sellers previously defended the price.
+For stronger trends, a trader might choose to trail the stop loss (e.g., behind the 20 EMA) to capture a larger portion of the move.

 It measures volume-weighted money flow, which can be thought of as a running total of price-adjusted volume.
 It tracks the cumulative volume flowing in or out of an asset but gives more significance to periods with larger percentage price changes, revealing the conviction behind a trend.